nimrodlahav/Mental-Imagery-in-Multimodal-Models/README.md

 ### Multi-Layer Perceptron (MLP)

-An MLP stacks multiple layers of neurons.
+An MLP stacks multiple layers of neurons, and is accountable for per token enrichment.
 A hidden layer transformation is:

 $$
 h = f(Wx + b)